shorepine/alles/README.md

 Each individual synthesizer supports:

- * 10 voices, each voice with adjustable frequency and amplitude:
+ * 8 oscillators, each with adjustable frequency and amplitude:
    * pulse (+ adjustable duty cycle)
    * sine
    * saw